stappersg/vBook/src/reference/architecture.md

 ## vSMTP architecture

-vSMTP is based on a asynchronous multi-thread architecture.
+vSMTP is based on an multi-thread architecture.
 Threads are communicating through asynchronous channels.

 ![Architecture](../assets/images/vSMTP-arch-v0.8.5.svg)